openvinotoolkit/training_extensions/README.md

 ## Known limitations

+- Anomaly task processing times have increased compared with v1.\* version, with anomaly classification experiencing a slowdown of approximately 26%, anomaly detection by approximately 213%, and anomaly segmentation by approximately 78%.
+[Issue #3592](https://github.com/openvinotoolkit/training_extensions/issues/3592)
+- Post-Training Quantization (PTQ) optimization applied to `maskrcnn_swint` in the instance segmentation task may result in significantly reduced accuracy compared with v1.\* [Issue #3593](https://github.com/openvinotoolkit/training_extensions/issues/3593)
-[misc](https://github.com/openvinotoolkit/training_extensions/tree/misc) branch contains training, evaluation, and export scripts for models based on TensorFlow and PyTorch.
+- [misc](https://github.com/openvinotoolkit/training_extensions/tree/misc) branch contains training, evaluation, and export scripts for models based on TensorFlow and PyTorch.
   These scripts are not ready for production.
 They are exploratory and have not been validated.

 ---